RiverBench/riverbench.github.io/docs/documentation/creating-new-dataset.md

 ## Instructions for admins

 - Review the issue template – make sure all required information is provided.
-- Create a new repository for the dataset with name `dataset-[IDENTIFIER]`.
+- [Create a new repository](https://github.com/organizations/RiverBench/repositories/new) for the dataset with name `dataset-[IDENTIFIER]`.
+In the repository settings:
+  - Use the `RiverBench/dataset-template` repository as the template.
+  - Mark the repo as public.
-- Add the dataset maintainer as a collaborator to the repository.
+- Add the dataset maintainer as a collaborator to the repository in repo settings.
 - Reply in the issue to the maintainer with the link to the repository and a link to step 3 of this guide.
 - After the maintainer completes steps 3 and 4, check if the CI passes correctly up to the dataset and documentation update steps (these should fail).
 If not, try to fix the issue.
 - Go to the [organization secret settings](https://github.com/organizations/RiverBench/settings/secrets/actions).
 For secrets `PAT_DOC_REPO_HOOKS`, `PAT_MAIN_REPO_HOOKS`, and `PAT_DATASET_CAT_REPO_HOOKS` add repository access for the new dataset repository.
 - In [Zenodo settings](https://zenodo.org/account/settings/github/) enable the new repository.
-- Create a new branch for the proposal issue.
+- Create a new branch in the main repo (RiverBench/RiverBench) for the proposal issue.
 - In the new branch, run `git submodule add ../dataset-[ID] datasets/[ID]`.
+- Commit and push changes to GitHub.
-- Commit and merge the branch to main.
+- Create a pull request for the branch and merge it to main.
-- Re-run the CI in the dataset repo to check if the dataset and documentation update steps pass correctly.
+- Re-run the CI in the dataset repo and check if the dataset and documentation update steps pass correctly.
+- After all CI finishes check if the [dataset list](../datasets/index.md) and profiles were updated correctly.
+Check the dataset's documentation page for any obvious issues.

 ## See also